ksablauskas/gcloud-scripts/README.md

 # gcloud-scripts
-A list of scripts to make life working on google cloud easier.
+A list of scripts to make life working on Google Cloud easier.